Education and Schools in Mumbai

 Most public schools in Mumbai are affiliated to the Maharashtra State Board of Education, which follows the Secondary School Certificate (SSC) curriculum.
 This curriculum is prominent in schools run by the Municipal Corporation of Mumbai, where education is free of cost, and also in government-aided schools run by religious bodies and charitable trusts, where education is subsidised.

-The medium of teaching is English; however, the curriculum is not conducive to the Western way of learning.
+Classes are taught in English, but the curriculum is not conducive to popular Western learning methods.
 It encourages learning by rote (memorisation), the educational material is not regularly updated, and students are not given the opportunity to understand the practical aspects of learning.